 LNGOs highlight that continuous risk identification happens "naturally" in their everyday work and does not need formalised exchange formats (which just imply additional workloads for them).
-They appreciate a range of communication channels that are always open (LNGO, suggest this as a suitable approach that could be used for joint risk assessments with international organisations and donors as well.
+They appreciate a range of communication channels that are always open (LNGO, Ghalib and Gabbi).
+They point to the complaint response mechanisms they have in place to identify risks in the communities they work in and suggest this as a suitable approach that could be used for joint risk assessments with international organisations and donors as well.
 Maahir (LNGO) has already established continuous communication with their "donor" (an international organisation) and highlights the need to document the communication for further risk mitigation and response: "Whenever we face any kind of risk during the project implementation that has not been documented in the process before and it threatens our activities, we still communicate that to the donors, through email or other means.
 That depends from donor to donor. [...]
 But it is important that we document the risk before something happened."
 (LNGO, Maahir).
 Section 4.4 elaborates more on the reasons behind this.